How to Avoid Wedding Planning Pitfalls & Mistakes

 Usually one person will take that lead naturally as ‘organiser’, but it can be really hard if it doesn’t come naturally.
 We really do believe that getting your ‘Wedding Planning Tools’ together right from the start, will make the process so much easier.
 Spreadsheets, schedules and timelines are so widely available online and are designed to make your journey easier.

 You can get some great downloadable templates on Etsy, wedding blogs, we even have our own available on our website.
 You don’t even have to worry about creating them yourself, take advantage of what is available and use it to help you stay on track.
-But if that sounds overwhelming, you can always get a planner.
+But if that sounds overwhelming, you can always get a planner to print.
 There are tones of different options available now to suit all budgets and weddings.

 Can you still hire a wedding planner if you are in the midst of your plans and struggling or is it too late?